Anirudh20602/Comparative-Analysis-of-Gun-Violence-Coverage/README.md

 - **Robust Extraction**: Combines dependency parsing with proximity-based POS extraction
 - **Semantic Clustering**: Agglomerative clustering on sentence embeddings (distance_threshold=0.8)
 - **Statistical Rigor**: Chi-squared tests for cross-outlet comparison

-## Notes

-- The notebook includes a monkeypatch for FastCoref model loading to bypass security restrictions in newer transformers versions
-- All analysis is self-contained in a single notebook for easy execution and submission